PFTL/website_articles/tips/04_multiprocessing_windows_linux.md

     my_class.wait()
 ```

 The code works fine both on Linux and Windows.
-And this may happen for a lot of different scenarios, until one day you try to do something slightly more complex, like writing or reading from a file:
+And this may happen for a lot of different scenarios, until one day you try to do something slightly more complicated, like writing or reading from a file:

 ```python
 import multiprocessing as mp